avishayil/wordpress-post-fb-url-linter/README.md

-Wordpress Post FB URL Linter
+WordPress Post FB URL Linter
 ============================

-This plugin allows you

 <h2>Description</h2>

-This Plugin allows you to send any published or updated post to facebook scraper
+This Plugin allows you to send any published or updated post to Facebook scraper

 <h2>Installation</h2>